Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

-It covers the API wrappers, the settings and their persistence, the classification of a byte, the masking policy, the growth loop and its bounds, the output parts, the reading of a pasted signature, the search and where it looks, the picker and the jump, the menu entries and the shortcut, and the entry file executed twice.
-There are 296 checks, and one of them is the round
+It covers the API wrappers, the settings and their persistence, the classification of a byte, the masking policy, the growth loop and its bounds, the output parts, the reading of a pasted signature, the search and where it looks, the list of hits and the jump, the menu entries and the shortcut, and the entry file executed twice.
+There are 340 checks, and one of them is the round
 trip: what the copying half writes, in all five combinations of output parts, is read back by the finding half as the same pattern.